LAW 7170 - Public International Law

 - Assessment must maintain academic standards.

-In order for our interactive class discussions to be as productive as possible, 10% of each student's final grade will relate to their participation in classes.
-Students will be assessed both of the quality and quantity of their contributions.
-Mere attendance without active participation will receive zero marks.
+In order for our interactive class discussions to be as productive as possible, 10% of each student's final grade will be based on their group presentation, the topic of which will be a synthesis of course material covered to that point in the course.

 3. Research Essay (65% or 90%, Compulsory)

-The primary assessment in this course will be a research essay, to be chosen from a list of approved topics (or on a topic approved by the Course Coordinator on application).
+The primary assessment in this course will be a research essay which will be a set choice of topics.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending